nestordemeure/anagram_design/README.md

 ## TODO

+* remove limit on total number of words?

 * add another exption to the "do not use the letter" rule (around first actually second)

+* further optimizations

 * further subtleties (mew soft constraints):
   * introduce sounds-based subtleties